debrajk22/CS253_cpp_assignment/README.md

 3. **Customer class (derived from user class):** ID, Name, Password, Fine, Record, Discount (0% for customer and 15% for employee), Number_of_rented_cars
 4. **Manager class (derived from user class):** ID, Name, Password

 The record of the customer/employee is an integer between 0 to 5.
-A person's record decreases by 1 when he returns a car after the due date.
+A person's record decreases by 1 when he returns a car after the due date or caused some damage to the car.
 It also denotes the maximum number of cars that can be rented by a customer/employee.
 A new customer's or employee's record is set to the average record of customers or employees respectively.

 ## Functions available in the car rental system:
 ### Manager: